September 23, 2020

 Most leak detectors, like those in the Leybold product range, use a 180° mass spec, capable of bonding ions around a magnetic field.
 Leak detectors, in general, are fine-tuned to detect the presence of helium.
 Particles become ionized in the vacuum and accelerated with added voltage, separating them within the magnetic field and turning the ions into an electric current.

-Related: Get to know the do's and don’ts of leaks in our eBook on the fundamentals of leak detection.
-Click the button below to download your free copy.
+Do you want to learn more?
+Get to know the do's and don’ts of leaks in our eBook on the fundamentals of leak detection.

 Residual Gas Analyzers (RGAs) look beyond the presence of helium.
 They evaluate all the gases present within a space.
 Effective use of RGAs relies on pressures in a high vacuum range.
 RGAs, like Leybold's LEYSPEC range, can be used as an enhancement for companies who already have vacuum technology.